 Step 3: Bean/Rice/Quinoa noodles, or Zucchini Noodles?

 You now have 2 options.
-You can add the noodles to the sauce to cook together (this will work for mung bean, glass noodles and rice noodles.
+You can add the noodles to the sauce to cook together (this will only work for mung bean, glass noodles and rice noodles.
 If you are using any other type you will need to cook them separately), or you can spiralize the zucchinis to make zucchini noodles.
 I will start with the noodle version first, then move back to the zucchini noodle option.

 If you are using mung bean (my favorite!) noodles or rice noodles, take them out of the package and add to the sauce on the stove.
 With the sauce on medium heat, mix the noodles around until they become soft.
 This takes only a few minutes as mung bean or glass noodles cook very quickly